Muting unused strings when playing power chords

 (NY)

-How do I mute the other strings when playing power chords so it doesn't sound so mushy?
+How do I mute the other strings when playing power chords so that it doesn't sound so mushy?

 Answer